Indifference pricing of pure endowments via BSDEs under partial information: Optimization problems via BSDEs

 \subsection{The pure investment problem}

 First, note that Problem \ref{p2} corresponds to a special case of Problem \ref{p1}, choosing $G_T=0$ and available information level given by $\widetilde \bF$.
-Therefore, we solve Problem \ref{p2} by applying similar techniques to those given in the previous subsection.
-Similarly to process $V^G$, we observe that the value process $V^0$ in \eqref{V0} is an $(\widetilde \bF, \P)$-submartingale, and therefore it admits a unique Doob-Meyer decomposition
+Therefore, we solve Problem \ref{p2} by applying similar techniques to those given in the previous subsection and characterize the log value process $\log V^0$ and the optimal investment strategy in terms of the solution of another BSDE, which, in this case, has quadratic driver.